discos/characterization/docs/dev.rst

 Once you wrote the GitHub issue, the contributors evaluate the proposal and start a discussion by commenting the proposal on the issue's page.
 The proposal can be improved and finally approved, or even discarded.
 It is adviced to set a short deadline for the decision to be taken.
-Once the procedure is approved, it has to be properly documented before the implementation starts.
+Once the proposal is approved, the procedure has to be properly documented before the implementation starts.

 Documentation
 ~~~~~~~~~~~~~